uviclibraries/sketchnoting/act-4-pulling-together.md

 <img src="images/act-4/pulling-together.png" alt="Pulling Together" style="float:right;width:300px;margin-left:10px;">

-# Sketchnote Activity - Pulling Together a Guide for Indiginization of Post-Secondary Curriculum
+# Sketchnote Activity - Pulling Together a Guide for Indigenization of Post-Secondary Curriculum

-In this exercise, you will work through creating a sketchnote based on a short about *See/Think/Wonder* activities typically used in elementary school classrooms.
+In this exercise, you will work through creating a sketchnote based on a chapter from the book, _Pulling Togther - A Guide for Idnidenization of Post-Secondary Institutions_.
 If you have any questions or get stuck as you work through this, please ask your instructor for assistance.
 Have fun!

 <img src="images/act-2/pens.png" alt="pens" style="float:right;width:180px;margin-left:10px;">
 1. Gather your tools: Notebook (or several sheets of paper), a pen (two of different colours if possible), and a highlighter.